What is Garage Liability Insurance?

 There are a few additions you should consider bundling with your garage liability insurance:

-Outlined above, this addition is essential to protect you should you damage a customer’s vehicle or property during the course of business.
+Garagekeepers Insurance: Outlined above, this additional policy is essential to protect you should you damage customers vehicles or property during the course of business.

-This insurance compensates you if you experience a loss of income due to something outside of your control, such as a downed power line that causes your business to lose electrical, internet, etc.
+Business Interruption Insurance: This insurance coverage compensates you if you experience a loss of income due to something outside of your control, such as a downed power line that causes your business to lose electrical, internet, etc.

 How Much Does Garage Liability Insurance Cost?